 How to apply for business or executive education in Europe

 The process and requirements for applying for business or executive education in Europe depends on factors such as the country you are applying in, the school you’re applying to, and the level of study you want to enrol in.
 In general, the higher up and more specialist the program, the higher the requirements threshold.
 Most schools require demonstration of suitability for the program (e.g. qualifications/experience, passing an entrance exam) plus payment of course fees, with exact requirements detailed on their website.
 Students from outside the EU will need to make sure they have the relevant study visa.
 Study costs also vary across countries and institutions.
 You can search for scholarships to study at European institutions at this portal, as well as by enquiring with your place of study.

 You can apply for an Executive MBA at IESE Munich by attending an open day or setting up a meeting with a program advisor.
-Afterwards, you then need to complete a course application form, take an entrance test and attend an interview.
+You then need to complete a course application form, take an entrance test, and attend an interview.
 The Admissions Committee will then assess your suitability for the course.
 Full course fees are €72,700.
 Limited scholarships are available.

-For general advice on applying and preparing for MBA programs, see our guide on MBA programs.
+For general advice on applying and preparing for MBA programs, see our guide on international MBA programs.